What is a purchase order? Download your purchase order template

 If you have an employee who deals with accounts, raising a purchase order will usually be their job.

-That being said, many accounting software packages have a purchase order system that can raise an order quickly, which should simplify the process for you if you don’t have a dedicated finance team.
+That being said, many accounting software packages have a purchase order system that can raise an order quickly.
+This can simplify the process for you if you don’t have a dedicated finance team.
 The software usually lets you track deliveries and invoices alongside purchase orders, so you have your records in one place.

 Here’s how to complete the purchase order process in five steps: